Mustacheeee/prework/README.md

   - Unique 3D Avatar
   - Deleting old chat

-The app I would like to build
+The app I would like to implement a dynamic comment function in tiktok.
+For example, some of the top comments would be played automatically as the shorts playing.
+Or users can comment at the certain time point, and the comments would fly through everytime when the short play to that time point.

 Describe any challenges encountered while building the app.

 ## License

-    Copyright [2023] [name of copyright owner]
+    Copyright [2023] [Yixin Zhao]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.